Russia's war on Ukraine latest news: Ukrainians celebrate retaking of Kherson | Law-Order

 - Ukraine

-* President Zelenskiy hailed "a historic day" in getting Kherson back.
+* In a video address on Friday evening, President Volodymyr Zelenskiy hailed "a historic day" in getting Kherson back.
 Special units of the military were inside with defending troops on the outskirts, he said. * Russia's defence ministry said it had withdrawn more than 30,000 soldiers across the Dnipro River in its retreat, without losing a soldier.
 But Ukrainians described a chaotic retreat, with Russian troops ditching their uniforms or drowning trying to escape.

-* The Kremlin said Russia's withdrawal from Kherson's capital would not change the region's status as annexed by Russia. * Significant new damage to the major Nova Kakhovka dam in southern Ukraine can be seen following Russia's withdrawal from nearby Kherson, U.S. satellite imagery company Maxar said.
+* The Kremlin said on Friday that Russia's withdrawal from Kherson's capital would not change the region's status as annexed by Russia. * Significant new damage to the major Nova Kakhovka dam in southern Ukraine can be seen following Russia's withdrawal from nearby Kherson, U.S. satellite imagery company Maxar said on Friday.

+OTHER UKRAINE-RELATED NEWS * Turkey is committed to seeking a peace dialogue between Russia and Ukraine, President Tayyip Erdogan said, according to Turkish media.

-* Ukraine says it is building a reinforced concrete wall and other fortifications on its border with Belarus, a Kremlin ally that Moscow used as a staging ground for its Feb.
-24 invasion. * The United Nations nuclear watchdog said an investigation of a research plant in the Ukrainian city of Kharkiv found it was badly damaged, but there were no signs of a radiological release or diversion of nuclear material.
+* Russian fertilizer producer Uralchem-Uralkali has agreed with the Netherlands, Estonia, and Belgium to supply cargoes of fertilizers stranded in those countries to Africa, TASS news agency reported. * Ukraine said on Friday it is building a reinforced concrete wall and other fortifications on its border with Belarus, a Kremlin ally that Moscow used as a staging ground for its Feb.
+24 invasion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)